-In 2018, Philip Alston, then United Nations Special Rapporteur on extreme poverty and human rights, conducted an official visit to the UK – the world’s fifth-richest country – to investigate the government’s policies related to poverty.
+As Special Rapporteur in 2018, Philip Alston conducted an official visit to the UK – the world’s fifth-richest country – to investigate the government’s policies related to poverty.

 Alston’s report highlighted the privatisation and deregulation of public transport, and the deterioration in services and increase in costs that has resulted, as a key factor exacerbating poverty across the UK.
 He wrote: